Cybernetic1/Cybernetic1.github.io/README.md

 Features
 --------

+The following features are tentative and subject to change:

-* **Autonomy** &mdash; no boss, no management, no strict hierarchy.
+* **Autonomy** &mdash; No boss, no management, no strict hierarchy.
 Teams / clusters are formed according to needs.

 * **Anonymity** &mdash; Currently COCO allows projects to choose their own policies:
   * _real-name_